Talk to a Lawyer

 - Not coming to a full and complete stop at a stop sign

-- Making a wide right turn
+- Making a wide right turn that may hog another lane

 - The need to meet time limits on deliveries